 What To Expect with A Kitchen Remodel: From Start to Finish

-Depending on the size of the project, a kitchen remodel can take two to three months (or more).
+Depending on the size of the project, a kitchen remodel can take four to six months (or more).
 A kitchen remodel may vary greatly according to your wish list, budget, and the current condition of the home, but the following 3 steps are always involved:

 To avoid delays when renovating a kitchen, every detail must be worked out before we begin.
-The design process can take a few weeks up to a month depending on how quickly you can make progress with on the following:
+The design process can take a few weeks up to three months depending on how extensive the project is, and how quickly you can make progress on the following:

-- Meet with your assigned designer to discuss the scope of your kitchen remodel
+- Meet with our designer to discuss the scope of your kitchen remodel

-- Confirm selections for your appliances, cabinets, countertops, etc.
+- Confirm selections for your fixtures, finishes and colors

-During the review of your finalized specifications binder we will walk you through a detailed proposal with drawings, product specifications and finish samples.
-At this time you will also see and sign off on the fixed investment price of your entire kitchen remodel.
+During the review of your specifications binder, we walk you through a detailed proposal with drawings, product specifications and finish samples.
+During the proposal presentation meeting we will discuss your production contract which includes your fixed investment price, payment schedule, and proposed start and finish dates.
 If you are looking for a line-item quote (often referred to as a bid) we are not the company for you.
-Our fixed-price method is the best way to eliminate unpleasant surprises; your costs will not change unless the scope of the project changes.
+Our fixed investment price method is the best way we've found to eliminate unpleasant surprises.
+This price will not change unless you request a change to the scope or something unforeseen arises (i.e. dry rot, electrical issues, insects).
 Check out this short video where we explain the shortcomings of bids and why we use a fixed investment price model.